-Building a niche website that you can count on for years to come is much better than trying to build an eCommerce store and use Facebook advertising to sell the current trendy product.
-The trend will end and so will your income stream.
+Building a niche website that you can count on for years to come is much better than trying to make an eCommerce store and use Facebook advertising to sell the current trendy product.
+The trend will end, and so will your income stream.

 Search Engine Optimisation is not difficult.
 It's not black magic or a dark art.
 By learning SEO, you start to introduce organic traffic to your store for which you might otherwise have had to pay.
 The sooner you begin to optimise for SEO, the sooner you'll reap the benefits of natural organic traffic.
 More players in the market will continue to drive up advertising costs.